ESutton567/pands-problem-sheet/README.md

 print('The BMI is kg/m2: {}' .format (newNumber))
 ~~~

-* To run this program enter the following into the command line
+* To run this program enter the following into the command line:
 ~~~
 python bmi.py
 ~~~